The Benelli Museum honors a world-class motorcycle company and the six brothers who started it all

 “Even if they’re not pure-blood because they’re produced in Asia, they have that logo with the three stars and the lion, which makes you fall in love,” explains Marchinelli.
 “They’re still Benellis.”

-This article will also appear in Urbino Now magazine’s Arte e Cultura section.
-Soon, you’ll be able to read all the magazine articles in print by ordering a copy from MagCloud.
+This article also appears in Urbino Now magazine’s Sport section.
+You can read all the magazine articles in print by ordering a copy from MagCloud.